 - Login to www.strava.com, then go to your Settings on the drop-down menu under your name in the top right.

-- To the right of your settings page, you'll see a box labeled "Social Connections" on the right-hand side (highlighted below).
+- To the right of your settings page, you'll see a box labeled "Social Connections" (highlighted below).

 - When you click Connect with Facebook, etc. you will be asked to authorize Strava to use the specific social account.